mithunkumarc/learning-css-ui/Dimesions-sizes-units/ReadMe.md

 1. if the element has position fixed then parent might be viewport. so use width/height as %. pixel varies when screen resized so use %.

-2. if the element has position absolute, check parent element position property ; absolure, relative, fixed and sticky. use percentage in child.
+2. if the element has position absolute, check parent element(includes padding) position property ; absolure, relative, fixed and sticky. use percentage in child.

+3.